zokwezo/sango/src/lib/sse/README.md

-# Sango Syllabic Encoding
+# Sango Syllabic Encoding (SSE)

-Internally, tokens are used for simpler coding and manipulation, making it easy to:
+[Sango phonology](./phonology.csv) is a rigid C?V format and can be efficiently encoded as `uint16` tokens are used for simpler coding and manipulation, making it easy to:

 - Compactify notation with low entropy: suitable as vector embedding in machine learning algorithms
 - Easy to convert into and out of UTF8, validate syllables, and avoid invalid Sango phonemes